jtsage/jtsage-datebox/docs/api/calShowDays.md

 dyn: "True"
 ---

-Add the short names of the days of the week to the calendar display.
+Add the short names of the days of the week to the calendar display (the top row of the calendar).